dansmachina/wines-data-analysis/notebooks/logistic-regression/logistic-regression.md

     ## quality              -0.11889034
     ## type                  1.00000000

+### Two variables model (95% accuracy)

-Let us include one more variable and see what happens:
+Let us include one more variable to the last model and see what happens:

 ``` r
 #Stepwise algorithm